-Commercial kitchens are one of the harshest floor environments: hot water, steam, grease, constant moisture, rolling loads, and aggressive sanitation.
+Commercial kitchens are one of the harshest floor environments in any building: hot water, steam, grease, constant moisture, rolling loads, dropped tools, and aggressive sanitation.
 Tile and grout trap contaminants and fail at edges.
 Paint-style coatings soften, stain, and peel.
-Your kitchen floor needs to be seamless, slip-resistant, hygienic, and built for real washdown routines.
+A kitchen floor needs to be seamless, slip-resistant, hygienic, and built for real washdown routines.

-Priority One Epoxy Flooring installs urethane-cement (PU-cement) and epoxy quartz systems, plus integral cove base and drain / slope corrections when required—engineered specifically for back-of-house kitchen zones across Vancouver and the Lower Mainland.
+Priority One Epoxy Flooring installs urethane-cement (PU-cement), epoxy quartz, integral cove base, and drain / slope corrections where required—engineered specifically for back-of-house commercial kitchen zones across Vancouver and the Lower Mainland.

 PU-cement for hot/wet zones